Roblox/creator-docs/content/en-us/workspace/raycasting.md

 ```

 <Alert severity="warning">
-When casting a ray, the distance between the origin and directional `Datatype.Vector3` is the **functional length** (magnitude) of the ray.
+When casting a ray, the direction parameter should encompass the desired length of the ray.
+For instance, if the magnitude of the direction is 10, the resulting ray will also be of length 10.
 The maximum length is 15,000 studs.
 </Alert>

 ### Filtering